 Individual records are reviewed monthly by the Division of Aging, Adult, and Behavioral Health Services (DAABHS) (operating agency) for completeness and accuracy and resulting data is made available for the production of the Record Review Summary Report.
-A Division of Medical Services (DMS) (Medicaid agency) QA audit is also conducted from a review of 20% of the records reviewed by DAABHS, to confirm that service plans are updated and revised as warranted by changes in participants' needs.

 Start of Care forms are reviewed to confirm the appropriateness of service delivery.